ropensci-archive/roweb2/content/technotes/2019-09-27-imaging-stack.md

 ## Magick 2.2

-The [magick](https://docs.ropensci.org/magick) package is one of the most powerful packages for image processing in R. It interfaces to the ImageMagick C++ API and can takes advantage of several other R packages providing imaging functionality in R. This summer we released version 2.1 and 2.2 which, added a lot of fixes and long standing feature requests.
+The [magick](https://docs.ropensci.org/magick) package is one of the most powerful packages for image processing in R. It interfaces to the ImageMagick C++ API and can takes advantage of several other R packages providing imaging functionality in R. This summer we released version 2.1 and 2.2, which included a lot of fixes and new features.
 The [NEWS](https://cran.r-project.org/web/packages/magick/NEWS) file has the full list of changes.

 ### Shadow effects

 One cool new feature is the ability to add sophisticated shadow effects to an image.
 This makes the image often appear much better inside a paper or webpage.
 The new `image_shadow` function has several parameters to control the size, color, fade, transparency of a shadow.

-Below a simple example where we create an image object the graphics device, and then add a shadow around around the image:
+Below a simple example where we create an image from the graphics device, and subsequently add a fancy shadow effect around around the image:

 ```r
 library(magick)